 If you’re anywhere in the world, online sessions are super accessible.
 I use Jane.app, which is a secure platform, so you can feel good knowing your conversations stay private and safe.

-If you’re in Calgary and prefer meeting face-to-face, I offer in-person sessions at the Grain Exchange Building downtown (815 1 St SW).
+Trauma counselling in Calgary is a good option if you’re in Calgary and prefer meeting face-to-face, I offer in-person sessions at the Grain Exchange Building downtown (815 1 St SW).
 Being in the same room can sometimes help create a clearer boundary between counselling and everyday life.
 Plus, it’s a quiet, private space where you can feel comfortable exploring and healing.

 No matter what you choose, I’m here to support you in the way that works best.